Supraja90/Loan-Predictor/README.md

-to run the website typee the below command in the cmd streamlit run loan.py
+to run the website typee the below command in the cmd prompt: streamlit run loan.py